 In this series, we review a range of common questions we receive regarding when it is appropriate to register for an ABN.
-With more and more people joining the share economy to earn additional income, find out if you need an ABN for rideshare companies such as Uber or Lyft.
+With more people joining the share economy to earn additional income, find out if you need an ABN for rideshare companies such as Uber.

 Do you need an ABN for Uber

-If you are a driver for ridesharing services such as Uber, you must register for an Australian Business Number (ABN) as well as GST.
+If you are a driver for ridesharing services, you must register for an Australian Business Number (ABN) and GST.
 You can apply for an ABN through LawPath’s ABN registration service.
 Complete your application within 5 minutes and receive your ABN within 24 hours.

 - Providing commercial services;